smonsays/git-workshop/slides/git_simon-schug_20190426.md

 ... so much more to discover 🔭️

 - Many text editors and IDEs have a deep git integration
-- GitHub/GitLab integrate many more tools to simplify collaboration: Issue tracker, Wiki's, website hosting
+- GitHub/GitLab integrate many more tools to simplify collaboration: Issue tracker, wiki's, website hosting
-- Numerous GUI's try to streamline your git experience
+- [Numerous GUI's](https://en.wikipedia.org/wiki/Comparison_of_Git_GUIs) try to streamline your git experience

 > You are prepared to discover those things on your own 🚀️